Nasi goreng, an Indonesian staple, and according to CNN, one of the 50 (#2) dishes to try before you die.

 Add the remaining garlic, salt and a little more oil.

-Continue to break it apart, then add the spice mix and mix well.
+Continue to break the tofu apart, then add the spice mix and mix well.

-Serve the vegetables topped with rice and scrambled tofu.
+Serve the vegetable rice on top of the tomato and cucumber topped with scrambled tofu.